vegarringdal/web-ifc-experiment/README.md

 # web-ifc-experiment

+This repo is not maintained.
+Used what I learned here to make a 3d application at work

+Will not be maintained - but might rebuilt it later if I have time takign all I learned from 3d application at work - if I dont get to open source work application.
+But again that was not using IFC, but backend parsing of RVM files and custom format from azure blob storage

 This was a repo where I tried gpu picking, but it used to much memory on very large models, so moved away from it Parser used is [web-ifc](https://github.com/tomvandig/web-ifc)